 Vinasses are the main liquid residue obtained from the distillation process of tequila, which are acid effluents with a high concentration of organic matter and a large amount of solids.
 Its composition includes acids, phenols, carbohydrates and unsaturated components with high chemical oxygen demand (COD) and Biological Oxygen Demand (BOD) (Salgado et al., 2010).
-The study of the physicochemical characteristics of the tequila vinasses from different tequila production processes (with cooked and without cooked pineapple of A. tequilana) will allow the evaluation of the potential to use them as a
+The study of the physicochemical characteristics of the tequila vinasses from different tequila production processes (with cooked and without cooked pineapple of A. tequilana) will allow the evaluation of the potential to use them as a substrate in the production of hydrogen and thus, to carry out the prospecting yield of resource recovery from these wastewaters for future exploitation.

-1 Universidad de Guadalajara, Centro Universitario de Ciencias Exactas e Ingeniería.
+Universidad de Guadalajara, Centro Universitario de Ciencias Exactas e Ingeniería.
 Blvd.
 Gral.
 Marcelino García Barragán 1421, Olímpica, 44430 Guadalajara, Jalisco.

-2 Unidad de Tecnología Ambiental.
+Unidad de Tecnología Ambiental.
 CIATEJ, Av.
 Normalistas # 800, Col. Colinas de la Normal.
 C.P.
 44270, Guadalajara Jalisco.